 There was a small pen pal section where mothers and daughters could find like-minded friends to correspond with.

 I dearly wish "Crowned with Silver" was still in print and could continue for many years to encourage each generation.
-If it was ever possible to get it back into publication, I would be proud and honored to help in any way I could.

 Mrs. White's special book for Homemakers - "Mother's Book of Home Economics."